sal55/langs/pcl8.md

     (c | a | b)                  # select a or b depending on C c ? a : b                   # in C syntax
 ````
-(My HLLs have several such constructions and in general are N-way.)
+(My HLLs have several such constructs and in general are N-way.)

 With a pure stack machine, the result will always be at the top of the stack whatever the path.
 But that is not the case with a register-based target; results may be in diverse registers.